vincentrose88/GRS/README.md

 `./0_setup.sh path-to-impute-folder-with-vcfs`

-(Optinal) Start with creating the formatted vcf-file for R by:
+(Optinal) Create the formatted vcf-file for R by:

 `./1_create_geno_from_vcf.sh SNPlist.csv`

 When finished (quits after submitting two scripts to the grid-engine (check with qstat -f)) two files are created in the folder: `genoFile.noHead` and `newHeader` along some gridengine outputs

-Then just run the wrapper for the main script with the arguments as follows:
+Then just run the wrapper for the main script with the arguments as follows (if you didn't automatically create the formatted VCF-file then you must manually create genoFile.noHead and newHeader with those name precisely):

 `./runGRSscript.sh SNPlist.csv GRS.spec IDs.list (pval-cutoff outputName)`